Windows 10 official accessibility upgrade offer expired on December 31, 2017.

 Programs and Apps

 In the Programs and Features section of the Control Panel you were once able to uninstall any program on your PC.
-However in Windows 10 Programs and Features is not able to remove the new Apps that come with Windows 10.
+However in Windows 10 Programs and Features is not able to remove some of the new Apps that come with Windows 10.

 Most new Apps can be removed from the Start Menu by either unpinning them or uninstalling them by right-clicking on them on the Start Menu.
-However, if you want a one-stop place to uninstall any program or app from your PC you can go to Settings.
+However, if you want a one-stop place to uninstall any program or app from your PC you can go to PC Settings.
 Once there choose Apps.
 If no start menu replacement is installed then PC Settings is accessable by clicking the Gear Icon in the Windows 10 Start Menu.

 In Apps and Features section of Apps you can view a full list of all of your installed programs and Apps either by size or alphabetically.
 Sort by Size, Name, or by install date to easily find the program or app you are seeking.
 Simply click on the name of an App or Program to uninstall it.

 However you will notice that some Windows 10 Apps that are tied closely to the operating system are not able to be uninstalled.
 You can still unpin them from the Start Menu and disable their functions in the Privacy and/or Notification sections of Settings if you wish.